TahsinTariq/TahsinTariq.github.io/writings/Main content text 2.md

 ---
 layout: post
-title: 2nd template to post later
-description: TBD
+title: Voronoi Diagrams
+description: Just a test post
-image: assets/images/house.jpg
+image: assets/images/14_17_33_186871.png
 nav-menu: false
-main_tile: true
+main_tile: false
 ---
+<h2>Doesn't contain anything important. will change this later</h2>
 thought for later: nav-menu = true adds it inside the nav-menu? what does main_tile do?